-FEES: \$10.00 Prerequisite: 10, 11, 12 Credit: 1 unit - two semesters.
+Prerequisites: Junior/Senior standing and successful completion of Intro to Ag and Exploring Ag Mechanics or Foundations of Tech/Engineering Credit: 1 unit - two semesters.
 This advanced course focuses on the knowledge, hands-on skills, and workplace skills applicable to construction in the agricultural industry.
 Major units of instruction include: personal safety, hand tools, power tools, blueprint reading, surveying, construction skills in carpentry, plumbing, electricity, concrete, block laying, drywall and painting.
 Careers such as agricultural engineers, carpenter, plumber, electrician, concrete and block layers, finishers, safety specialists, and other related occupations will be examined.
 Improving workplace and computer skills will be a focus.
 Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.
+Students will be eligible to earn a math credit if they complete the necessary learning targets for the informal mathematics class.